-The items listed below detract from the camp experience and Christian community we work to build.
 Prohibited items brought to camp will be collected and returned at the end of the camper’s stay.

-Do not bring valuable, breakable or dangerous items.
-This includes guns, knives, weapons of any kind, matches, lighters, fireworks, illegal substances, smoking and vaping products, or any items containing alcohol, cannabis or tobacco.
+Do not bring valuable, breakable, or dangerous items.
+This includes guns, knives, weapons of any kind, matches, lighters, fireworks, illegal substances, smoking and vaping products, or any items containing alcohol, cannabis, or tobacco.

 Do not bring candy, soda, gum, or food.
 The bugs love it all.
 The exception to this is in the case of medical and dietary issues, for which supplies will be kept in the Health Center for appropriate distribution.